andry81/gituserbin/README_EN.txt

 -------------------------------------------------------------------------------
 * gitcmd
 * contools
+* contools--admin

 -------------------------------------------------------------------------------
 5. USAGE
 -------------------------------------------------------------------------------
-Put `gutuserbin` scripts into the root of your git repositories to call them using the `..` syntax from the console windows opened in a repository working
+Put `gituserbin` scripts into the root of your git repositories to call them using the `..` syntax from the console windows opened in a repository working
 copy: